trexob1t/GitGud-Quiz/README.md

-# Wichtige Hinweise❗
+# WICHTIGE HINWEISE ❗

-Dieses Repository enthält Quizfragen, die zur Vorbereitung auf die Klausur gedacht sind. **Bitte beachtet dabei Folgendes:**
+Dieses Repository enthält Quizfragen zur Prüfungsvorbereitung. **Bitte beachtet:**

 - Die Quizze sind auf **ca. 5 Minuten Bearbeitungszeit** ausgelegt und dienen der schnellen Wiederholung von Konzepten.
 - **Keine Garantie**, dass die Klausur Fragen in ähnlicher Form oder Schwierigkeit enthält – sie können leichter oder schwieriger sein.
-- Nutzt die Fragen als Ergänzung zum Lernen, aber verlasst euch nicht ausschließlich darauf.
+- **Dieses Material ersetzt keine offiziellen Lernquellen** wie Vorlesungen oder Übungsaufgaben.
+- Die Quizfragen sind als zusätzliche Unterstützung gedacht, aber der Lernerfolg hängt von verschiedenen Faktoren ab.
+Bitte nutzt auch andere Materialien zur Vorbereitung.

-Viel Erfolg bei der Vorbereitung!
+Viel Erfolg bei der Prüfungsvorbereitung!

+---

 # IMPORTANT NOTES ❗

-This repository contains quiz questions designed to help you prepare for the exam. **Please keep the following in mind:**
+This repository contains quiz questions for exam preparation. **Please note:**

 - The quizzes are designed to take **approximately 5 minutes** and serve as a quick review of key concepts.
-- **No guarantee** that the exam will have questions of similar format or difficulty – they might be easier or harder.
+- **No guarantee** that the exam will include questions of similar format or difficulty – they may be easier or harder.
-- Use these questions as a supplement to your studies, but do not rely solely on them.
+- **This material does not replace official study sources** such as lectures or exercises.
+- The quiz questions are meant as an additional learning aid, but success depends on various factors.
+Please use other resources for preparation as well.

-Good luck with your preparation!
+Good luck with your studies!